 - Shoes with good tread (winter boots or runners)

-- Own helmets are not permitted, only Whistler Sliding Centre helmets allowed
+- Own helmets are not permitted, must wear Whistler Sliding Centre helmet.

 - No ski & snowboard boots or high heels

 *The Whistler Sliding Centre does not take responsibility for loss, theft or damage of personal belongings.